deeppavlov/DeepPavlov/README.md

 # Tutorials

-Jupyter notebooks and videos explaining how to use DeepPalov for different tasks can be found in [/examples/](examples)
+Jupyter notebooks explaining how to use DeepPalov for different tasks can be found in [/examples/](https://github.com/deepmipt/DeepPavlov/tree/master/examples)

 # License